 While the vast majority of motorhome rentals in New Zealand are through a rental operator, another option is to rent a campervan directly from a private owner.
 Many private owners make their campervan available to renters through peer-to-peer platforms just like AirBnB does for homeowners.
 As with the homes on AirBnB, every motorhome on a peer-to-peer campervan rental platform is unique.
 The role of the peer-to-peer platform is to put travellers in touch with private campervan owners, so you usually communicate directly with the owner rather than a customer service agent.

-Renting from a private owner can make sense if you’d like to rent from outside the major rental cities (Auckland and Christchurch) as there are private campervan owners all over the country.
+Renting from a private owner can make sense if you’d like to rent from outside the major cities where most rental companies operate (Auckland and Christchurch) as there are private campervan owners all over the country.
 It’s harder to find newer and more modern campervans on these platforms and the level of vehicle maintenance varies depending on the care taken by the individual owner.
 If you live outside New Zealand, the time difference can make communication with the owner difficult.

 If you're unsure whether to go private or company, use our infographic Private vs Rental company decision guide.